The Difference Between Hexadecimal and Pantone Colors

 Graphic designers use blends of the traditional color palette, but they also have the option of using hexadecimal and Pantone colors (also known as PMS for the Pantone Matching System).

 Hexadecimal color numbers are codes created for Internet and web designs.
-Hard copy printing — for banners, posters and on fabrics — uses the Pantone color schematic.
+Hard copy printing — for banners, posters, and fabrics — uses the Pantone color schematic.

 Hexadecimal